 When you’re taking the exam then make sure you read the questions very carefully, multiple times before attempting the questions in the exam.
 First of all, you should understand the question, then think about the question, understand what the examiner is looking for?
 Then after you should start attempting the question.

-Make sure you take the time to read and understand the question.
-And don’t brain dump, writing everything you know about the topic and in fact, fail to directly answer the question.
+First, check and confirm that you should take the time to read and understand the question.
+And while, writing everything you know about the topic don’t be a brain dump and in fact, fail to answer the question directly.

 2. Don’t think about things to do Sequentially